Wildlife of Antarctica: Arthropods

-Molluscs
+Mollusks

-Many aquatic molluscs are present in Antarctica.
+Many aquatic mollusks are present in Antarctica.
 Bivalves such as Adamussium colbecki move around on the seafloor, while others such as Laternula elliptica live in burrows filtering the water above.
 There are around 70 cephalopod species in the Southern Ocean, the largest of which is the colossal squid (Mesonychoteuthis hamiltoni), which at up to 14 m is among the largest invertebrates in the world.
-Squid make up most of the diet of some animals, such as grey-headed albatrosses and sperm whales, and the warty squid (Moroteuthis ingens) is one of the subantarctic's most preyed upon species by vertebrates.
+Squid make up most of the diet of some animals, such as gray-headed albatrosses and sperm whales, and the warty squid (Moroteuthis ingens) is one of the subantarctic's most preyed upon species by vertebrates.

 Other marine invertebrates

 The red Antarctic sea urchin (Sterechinus neumayeri) has been used in several studies and has become a model organism.
 This is by far the best-known sea urchin of the region, but not the only species.
 Among others, the Southern Ocean is also home to the genus Abatus that burrow through the sediment eating the nutrients they find in it.
 Several species of brittle stars and sea stars live in Antarctic waters, including the ecologically important Odontaster validus and the long-armed Labidiaster annulatus.

 Two species of salps are common in Antarctic waters, Salpa thompsoni and Ihlea racovitzai.
 Salpa thompsoni is found in ice-free areas, whereas Ihlea racovitzai is found in the high latitude areas near ice.
 Due to their low nutritional value, they are normally only eaten by fish, with larger animals such as birds and marine mammals only eating them when other food is scarce.

 Several species of marine worms are found in the Southern Ocean, including Parborlasia corrugatus and Eulagisca gigantea, which at lengths up to 2 m and 8 in respectively are examples of Polar gigantism.

 Like several other marine species of the region, Antarctic sponges are long-lived.
 They are sensitive to environmental changes due to the specificity of the symbiotic microbial communities within them.
 As a result, they function as indicators of environmental health.
 The largest is the whitish or dull yellowish Anoxycalyx joubini, sometimes called the giant volcano sponge in reference to its shape.
 It can reach a height of 2 m and is an important habitat for several smaller organisms.
 Long-term observation of individuals of this locally common glass sponge revealed no growth, leading to suggestions of a huge age, perhaps up to 15,000 years (making it one of the longest-lived organisms).
 However, more recent observations have revealed a highly variable growth rate where individuals seemingly could lack any visible growth for decades, but another was observed to increase its size by almost 30% in only two years and one reached a weight of 76 kg in about 20 years or less.

 Jellyfish are also found there, with 2 examples being the Ross Sea jellyfish and the cobweb jellyfish or giant Antarctic jellyfish.
 The former is small, at 16 cm in diameter, while the latter can have 1 metre bell diameter and 5-metre-long tentacles.